In Sixth Form girls can study French, German and Spanish

 The benefit that can be gained from a stay in the foreign country is enormous.
 We organise exchanges and study trips; we also recommend courses held at universities abroad, which prove useful both from a linguistic and a cultural point of view.

 If you are interested in languages and communication, and you enjoy learning about other cultures and ways of life, then the Modern Foreign Languages course could be suitable for you.
 Similarly, if you are interested in the business world, in travel or tourism, in literature or in journalism and the media, then you are also likely to find the course appropriate.
 There are a number of options in the course where you can choose a topic or question to suit your interests.
 Whether you want to use language for work, for further study, training, or for leisure, this course will equip you with the necessary skills and knowledge.
 Ultimately, a language degree is one of the most sought after qualifications in this country according to a survey of employers.

 What could I go on to do at the end of my course?

 There will be a range of opportunities open to you, where you can continue to use and further develop your language skills and knowledge of contemporary society.
 Some students choose to do degree courses in languages; others choose to pursue a Higher Education course in another subject, taking a language option alongside it.
 Having a language at A level will certainly improve your employability, in particular with companies which have international branches.
-Whether you are interested in continuing your studies or working at home or abroad, a language course at A Level is an excellent step towards achieving your goals.
+Whether you are interested in continuing your studies or working at home or abroad, a language course at A Level is an excellent step towards broadening your opportunities and horizon.